MHindermann/mas/text/draft.md

 ## Sample data set

 In this section, I will explain how the sample data set is selected and constructed.
-By "selection" I mean the task of specifiying a subset of the Edoc data and by "construction" I mean the task of implementing this selection.
+"Selection" means the task of specifying a subset of the Edoc data and "construction" means the task of implementing this selection.

 ### Selection